jimmystewpot/traceroute/README.md

       --otel-grpc                 OpenTelemetry uses GPRC protocol ($TRACE_OTEL_GRPC)
-      --otel-port=4317            OpenTelemetry destination port to send traces to ($TRACE_OTEL_PORT) --destination=STRING        IP or Hostname address to traceroute to ($TRACE_DESTINATION)
+      --otel-port=4317            OpenTelemetry destination port to send traces to ($TRACE_OTEL_PORT) --destination=STRING        IP or Hostname address to traceroute to ($TRACE_DESTINATION) --print-results             Print the results to stdout, this is not recommended if running in docker ($TRACE_STDOUT)

 ```
 ### tcp traceroute